highgateschool/cyber-centurion/README.md

 - `sudo dnf update` - will upgrade all installed packages
 - `sudo dnf install terminator` - will install the terminator package
-- `sudo dnf install terminator` - will remove the terminator package
+- `sudo dnf remove terminator` - will remove the terminator package

 # Services